evenup/evenup-ec2hostname/README.md

 The hostname that should be used for this node.
 The default value is 'hostname' from facter.

 #####`domain`
 The domain name that should be appended to the hostname.
-The default value is all elements after the first segment from the 'fqdn' fact.
+The default value is 'domain' from facter.

 #####`ttl`
 The TTL (in seconds) that should be associated with this record.
 Valid values are integers.
 The default value is 60.